FarazRashid/MentorMe/README.md

 ## Contact

-For any inquiries or support, please contact [your email here].
+For any inquiries or support, please contact [muhammadfarazrashid@gmail.com].

 Happy mentoring!
 Team MentorMe